irtnog/lethbridge/CONTRIBUTING.md

 ## Commit Messages

 This project implements [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html) using [Conventional Commits 1.0.0](https://www.conventionalcommits.org/en/v1.0.0/).
+Please use English in commit messages.
+The first line of the commit message should be at most 100 characters, while the rest of the commit message should be wrapped at column 70.
+A commit's description should be a verb phrase in the imperative present tense, with the starting verb in lower case and no ending punctuation.

 Valid commit types are:

 - **build**—changes to the build system or external dependencies